piloujp/ZenCart-Japanese-Language-Pack/optional_plugins/ZCA-Bootstrap-Template-3.7/README.md

-# ZCA Bootstrap Template v3.7.2 for zc158 and zc200
+# ZCA Bootstrap Template v3.7.3 for zc158, zc200 and zc210
-# Modified version of ZCA Bootstrap Template v3.7.2 to be used with Zen Cart to v2.0.1 with ZC Japanese Language Pack ZC v1.3.x (zc v1.5.8) to v2.x.x (zc v2.x.x)
+# Modified version of ZCA Bootstrap Template v3.7.3 to be used with ZC Japanese Language Pack ZC v1.3.x (zc v1.5.8) to v2.x.x (zc v2.x.x)

 This Zen Cart template uses a [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) foundation to provide an updated look-and-feel to your Zen Cart.
 Since the template is standards-based, it's easier to make layout changes to your store.